firefox-devtools/debugger/CONTRIBUTING.md

 ### Team Members

-debugger.html community team members help shephard the community.
+debugger.html community team members help shepherd the community.
 They are here to help mentor new comers, review pull requests, and facilitate issue discussions.
 They are a fantastic resource and genuinely friendly human beings.